martincik/sscheduler/README.markdown

 When I put command for create some model with DateTime, DB save it in UTC format.
 Then when I put command find for the same model with the same DateTime, SQL request have DateTime in setted time zone.
+In environment.rb I have set config.time_zone = 'Prague'.

     time = Time.now (time zone is setted for example to 'Prague' and return 2010-08-18 14:38:17)